JeremyLeeeee/WebOptimization/README.md

 ####Part 2: FPS for pizza.html

 For this part, you need to turn on the FPS meter provided by Chrome and after that you just navigate to the pizza.html page and start scrolling and see what the FPS is.
-As I was testing, the FPS is generally 70 to 100, which is much higher than 60, but at some point it would drop below 60.
+As I was testing, the FPS is generally around 60, but at some point it would drop below 60.
 1. In updatePositions(), I used a requestAnimationFrame(callback) to increase performance.
 2. The code removed from updatePositions() is put inside the callback() function and I used transform instead of left, this requires me to make some changes at the end of the DOMContentLoaded listener as well.
+3. Since every pizza generated is the same, I removed some of the code in the loop.
+4. Replace all the query with getElementbyId or getElementsbyClass
+5. Calculate the number of pizza needed so we do not have to do more loops than necessary.